OpenInternet/MyWebsiteIsDown/MyWebsiteIsDown.md

 | Often includes many secondary services and consulting, and even limited legal defense in some cases | You must trust the service to manage your site and defend your rights |
 | Full support teams often on staff to help | These services often are much more expensive (but you don't have to pay other hosting / DNS services anymore!) |

-## Proxied Services
+### Proxy Services

-Proxied services let you continue hosting your site wherever it is, and just change how others on the Internet find and access it - this is generally much easier to set up.
+Proxy services let you continue hosting your site wherever it is, and just change how others on the Internet find and access it - this is generally much easier to set up.
 These services have servers around the world which essentially get out in front of your website and absorb or ignore malicious traffic.
 They "mirror" and serve constantly-updated copies of your site.
 These services are very easy to set up, and you maintain complete control of your website and hosting setup.

 | Pros | Cons |
 |------|------|